 When the liquid has reduced and is nearly gone, taste a piece of the tempeh and adjust the flavors if you'd like.
 Remove from heat and serve immediately alongside hot rice or quinoa or let cool and serve atop a tossed salad.
 Garnish with minced onion and cilantro.

 Prep time: 15 minutes

-Cook/churn time: 30 minutes
+Cook time: 25 minutes